Governor’s Executive Order Suspends Spring Sports Seasons

-STEVENS POINT, Wis. – Gov. Tony Evers’ executive order issued on Friday closes all public and private schools, and suspends all school spring sports activities extending from Wednesday, March 13, 2020, until Monday, April 6, 2020.
+STEVENS POINT – Gov. Tony Evers’ executive order issued Friday, March 13, 2020, closes all public and private schools, and suspends all school spring sports activities extending from Wednesday until Monday, April 6, 2020.

 The executive order is in response to the information available regarding COVID-19 and to prevent, suppress and control the disease.